joseph-a-levine/authoring/now/index.md

 It makes sense, then, that our cafeteria is 100% vegan.
 My first month in the building, lunch came as pre-portioned meals from a vegan caterer elsewhere in Oxford.
 In March, however, our amazing office manager Jonathan contracted the most popular vegan café in Oxford, Greenbox, to open and staff an in-house kitchen.
 The response was ecstatic: Charles, Ross, and the rest of the rotating Greenbox team have become members of the Trajan community.
 They're also miracle workers.

 *No-avocado guacamole*: It turns out the essence of guacamole is not avocado.
-I have no idea what that essence is, but Greenbox are able to make the guacamole bit happen without a single avocado. {% sidenote "nag" "Why bother?
-It's not that Charles fears that avocados are secretly conscious, but concerns over water use and exploitative labor practices.
+I have no idea what that essence is, but Greenbox are able to make the guacamole bit happen without a single avocado.{% sidenote "nag" "Why bother?
+It's not that Charles fears that avocados are secret moral patients, but concerns over water use and exploitative labor practices.
 For a view that buying avocados may be morally obligatory, see [Wilkinson (2022)](https://onlinelibrary.wiley.com/doi/full/10.1111/papa.12210)." %}

 *Pastries*: When I came to Trajan House, I was worried about making friends.
 To bait potential friendships, I practiced a few vegan baking recipes: cookies, brownies, banana bread, a carrot cake.
 The plot worked, but not through any particular skill.
 Greenbox's Tuesday-Thursday pastry service has shown me there's a new ceiling for vegan baking which I am unlikely to come near.
 Particularly try their coffee muffins.

-- Spicy adjustments
+*Vegan cheeses*: OK, Greenbox doesn't make their own vegan cheeses, but they've opened me up to a whole new world.
+Their feta is particularly godly and confusing.

-A floor above the cafeteria in Trajan{% sidenote "patt" "There's a pattern to where my food came from in early 2022." %}, there's a magic wall with dozens of varieties of vegan protein bars.{% sidenote "vego" "And a tiny selection, one or two, of *vegetarian* bars.
+A floor above the cafeteria in Trajan{% sidenote "patt" "There's a pattern to where my food came from during early 2022." %}, there's a magic wall with dozens of varieties of vegan protein bars.{% sidenote "vego" "And a tiny selection, one or two, of *vegetarian* bars.
 These created minor confusion and regret when some, who hadn't been reading the labels, learned of the milk protein within." %} Here are some quick reviews{% sidenote "15" "Methodology: I picked three bars which I hadn't had before and then wrote this in 10 minutes." %} of some of these bars.

 **The Soy-mellier**